How to Read a Dog Treat Ingredients Label

 Are additives always bad?

 Not at all.
-Some additives are functional and useful: vitamins, minerals, preservatives that keep the product safe.
-The issue is when additives are listed without explanation, or when the list is long and unclear.
+Some additives are functional and useful: vitamins, minerals, antioxidants, preservatives, or ingredients that help with texture or stability.
+The issue is when additives are listed without explanation, or when the list is long and unclear.[5][6]

 Is grain automatically bad in dog treats?

 No. But if a treat is supposed to be meat-led, grain should not be doing the heavy lifting.
-When wheat, maize, or other cereals make up a big chunk of a meaty treat, that usually points to a cheaper, more padded recipe and less room for the wholesome animal ingredients you would rather be feeding.
+When wheat, maize, rice, or broad cereal terms make up a big chunk of a meaty treat, that usually points to a cheaper, more padded recipe and less room for the animal ingredients the front of the pack implies.[1][3]

 Prefer labels that are clear without the detective work?

-Bounce & Bella products use named ingredients and clear percentages, so you can see what you are buying without having to decode the back of the pack.
+Bounce & Bella products use named ingredients and clear percentages where relevant, so you can see what you are buying without having to decode the back of the pack.